Main Campus Parking FAQs

 Can I use my permit with multiple vehicles?

 Yes, as long as each vehicle is registered under the permit.
 During permit registration you must list all vehicles with which the permit will be used.
+Each parking permit may cover four (4) vehicles maximum.
+Only one permit will be issued per user (regardless amount of cars under the permit).
 Permits peel off easily for transfer to another vehicle.
-Permits are not transferable between motorcycles and cars.
-For permit issues, contact Public Safety (K100).
+Permits are not transferable between motorcycles and cars nor between individuals.
+Vehicles that are registered under one (1) permit must not be on campus at the same time (unless covered with $2.00 daily permit).
+Parking permit required to be displayed on a windshield at all time.
+For permit issues, contact Public Safety.

 What do I need to do to park my motorcycle on campus?

 Motorcycle permits are sold separately and are not exchangeable between vehicles or between drivers (the permits are adhesive-backed, not static cling).
 If you purchase a 2-day Quarterly Permit or a Discount Permit, and you wish to also get a motorcycle permit, you must purchase it seperately and pick it up from the Public Safety office in K100.
 If you purchase an Employee or a Quarterly Everyday Permit, you can obtain one motorcycle permit for no additional charge in the Public Safety office in K100.
 For permit issues, contact Public Safety (K100).

 If I carpool and we get a ticket, who’s responsible?

 The person who ordered the Main Campus Parking Permit is responsible for all citations issued for that permit, regardless of what vehicle was driven or who drove the vehicle.
 If there is no valid permit for a vehicle, the registered owner of the vehicle is responsible for all citations issued for that vehicle.